fonoster/routr/docs/introduction/faq.md

 ### What dependencies does Routr have?

-TRoutr server runs standalone and has no external dependencies.
+Routr server runs standalone and has no external dependencies.

 ### How does Routr compare with other SIP servers